top of page

 How long have you been a beekeeper and how many hives do you manage?

-How old is the queen and from where was she sourced?
+How old is the Queen?

-Is the queen marked?
+Is the Queen marked?

-What is the size and strength of the colony?
+What is the temperament of the colony?

 Do you run a single or a double brood box and how many honey supers are on the hive?